FAQs

 How does CDN handle SSL/TLS certificates?

-CDN supports SSL/TLS encryption to secure data transmission.
-TLS certificates can be stored via certificate manager to terminate HTTPS connections from the Internet and can be auto-renewed using the Automatic Certificate Management Environment (ACME) protocol.
+CDN supports SSL/TLS encryption for secure data transmission.
+Remember to use valid certificates from recognized and reputable Certificate Authorities (CAs).
+You can manage and store TLS certificates using the Certificate Manager to terminate HTTPS connections from the internet.
+The Automatic Certificate Management Environment (ACME) protocol automatically renews TLS certificates.
 For more information, see Certificate Manager.

 What protection does WAF provide on CDN?